D.C.-area forecast: A winter chill grips the DMV; slowly warming by midweek

 A Canadian air mass sliding southward brings a blustery chill today and tomorrow with temperatures 10-20 degrees below average and wind chills mainly in the 30s.
 Lows tonight and tomorrow night dip into the 30s, so be sure to cover any outdoor plants or bring them indoors.
 Temperatures slowly rebound heading into midweek.

 Today (Sunday): We start out the day mostly sunny, but should see increasing cloud clover by the afternoon.
-It’s cold with temperatures starting in the 30s this morning and afternoon highs in the mid- to upper 40s.
+It’s cold with temperatures starting in the 30s this morning and afternoon highs in the mid-40s to near 50.
 Winds come from northwest around 15-20 mph with gusts near 35 mph.
 With wind chills in the 30s most of the day, you may need to dust off the winter jacket, hat and gloves.
 Confidence: High

 Tonight: An area of high pressure keeps us mostly clear, cold and crisp with lows in the 20s.
 It will feel more like the teens with breezy northwesterly winds.
 Confidence: High